-The Voyage of the Dawn Treader is the fifth instalment of The Chronicles of Narnia series.
-This post may contain spoilers for previous instalments.
+City of Fallen Angels is the fourth instalment of The Mortal Instruments series.
+This post may contain spoilers for the previous instalments.